wez/wezterm/docs/config/lua/keyassignment/PaneSelect.md

 The selection alphabet defaults to the same value as [quick_select_alphabet](../config/quick_select_alphabet.md), but can be explicitly via the `alphabet` field:

+{{since('nightly')}}

+Additional modes are now supported:

+* `mode="MoveToNewTab"` - moves the selected pane into a new tab in the same window, and activates it
+* `mode="MoveToNewWindow"` - moves the selected pane into a new window, and activates it

+You may now also set `show_pane_ids=true` to show the pane id alongside the label.

 ```lua
 local wezterm = require 'wezterm'
 local act = wezterm.action